Get

 In severe cases, low blood sugar can cause seizures and unconsciousness, which, if not treated, can be fatal.

 If you have a diabetic cat, you should be prepared to recognize and treat hypoglycemia.
-Ask your veterinarian for a plan outlining what you should do if you suspect your cat’s blood glucose has dropped too low.
+Ask a veterinarian for a plan outlining what you should do if you suspect your cat’s blood glucose has dropped too low.

 How Will I Know That My Cat Is Getting Better?